drmikehenry/vimfiles/bundle/scriptease/README.markdown

 # scriptease.vim

-Enjoy this amalgamation of crap I use for editing runtime files.
+I make so many Vim plugins I had to make a Vim plugin for making Vim plugins.

 ## Features

 * `:PP`: Pretty print.
+With no argument, acts as a REPL.
 * `:Runtime`: Reload runtime files.
 Like `:runtime!`, but it unlets any include guards first.
 * `:Disarm`: Remove a runtime file's maps, commands, and autocommands, effectively disabling it.
 * `:Scriptnames`: Load `:scriptnames` into the quickfix list.
+* `:Messages`: Load `:messages` into the quickfix list, with stack trace parsing.
 * `:Verbose`: Capture the output of a `:verbose` invocation into the preview window.
 * `:Time`: Measure how long a command takes.